 Concept & Curation Anna Lena Werner, Elisa Müller (Institut für Widerstand im Postfordismus)

-Project Assistance Ariadna Blanch López, Sebastian Eis
+Project Assistance Ariadna Blanch López, Dilara Buzoğlu, Sebastian Eis

 Awareness Mine Pleasure Bouvar